taplytics/taplytics-php-sdk/README.md

 # Getting started

-Taplytics decisions is an API to quickly use Taplytics features and functionality at edge.
+Taplytics Universal API enables you to quickly use Taplytics features and functionality at edge.

 ## How to Build